 Meet the Creator

 Danna Hartline is the founder and creator of The Mormon Trauma Mama.
-She is actively involved in advocating for those suffering from church trauma and is finishing up her master’s degree in Pastoral Counseling from California Southern University.
+She is actively involved in advocating for those suffering from church trauma.
+She earned her master’s degree in Pastoral Counseling from California Southern University summa cum laude.
 She has spoken in many settings and at several events on the very real issue of church trauma in the LDS Church, including the Hushed Ones Documentary, the ADAM Conference, Sunstone Symposium, and the When Church Hurts Summit.
 For more information on church trauma, find an overview on the MTM homepage which includes a presentation Danna did at the Joseph Smith Memorial Building

 Danna and her husband have four delightful children.
 In her free time, Danna enjoys walking, playing games, traveling, teaching, playing the piano, and connecting with family and friends.
 Her favorite holiday is Christmas because her creative mind can run rampant–from making original, out-of-the-ordinary Christmas cards to setting traps to catch her kids Christmas morning – and many other crazy traditions in between.